sogaiu/janet-examples/doc/janetuary-examples-2025.md

   * determined
     * distinct - returns an array, can work on tuples, arrays, structs, tables but what it is supposed to work on is unspecified
-    * geomean - returns an array, can work on tuples, arrays, structs, tables but what it is supposed to work on is unspecified
-    * last - returns element can work on tuples, arrays, structs, tables but what it is supposed to work on is unspecified
-    * mean - returns an array, can work on tuples, arrays, structs, tables but what it is supposed to work on is unspecified
-    * product - returns an array, can work on tuples, arrays, structs, tables but what it is supposed to work on is unspecified
-    * sum - returns an array, can work on tuples, arrays, structs, tables but what it is supposed to work on is unspecified
   * todo
     * filter
     * drop-until